SAUSy-Lab/Scarborough-Survey/README.md

 - Contains data for the core section of the survey, alongside a data dictionary for easier use.
 - Does not contain addresses but retain the first three digits of postal codes to enable aggregated geographical analysis.

+### Survey questionnaire
+[This file](https://github.com/SAUSy-Lab/Scarborough-Survey/blob/main/The%20Scarborough%20Survey%20-%20Questionnaire.pdf) contains the full survey questionnaire, organized in different sections.

 ### Survey data
-This file contains the answers from 1850 Scarboorugh residents.
+[This file](https://github.com/SAUSy-Lab/Scarborough-Survey/blob/main/Survey%20Data.xlsx) contains the answers from 1850 Scarboorugh residents.
 Only the core section of the survey is available, i.e., Section 2 (mobility and built environment), Section 3 (core module, with several questions about health, social capital and values) and Section 9 (sociodemographic module).
 This file is password protected to follow our REB (pass: sumosurvey2023)

 Additional data can be accessed upon request.
 This data includes five more sections: Section 4 (Older adults and active transport), Section 5 (Health), Section 6 (Social capital), Section 7 (Political values) and Section 8 (Automobility).
 If any person wants to have access to the full dataset, please contact Ignacio Tiznado-Aitken (i.tiznadoaitken@utoronto.ca) for further information.

 ### Data dictionary
-This file contains all questions, codes, and notes to understand the survey data the best way possible.
+[This file](https://github.com/SAUSy-Lab/Scarborough-Survey/blob/main/Data%20Dictionary.xlsx) contains all questions, codes, and notes to understand the survey data the best way possible.
 This file is password protected to follow our REB (pass: sumosurvey2023).

 ### Descriptive figures